rjc123/robincarswell.com/content/posts/getting-started-with-hugo.md

 7. [Still to do] Get all the historical content in shape.
 No wonder I'm stalled here.
 8. [Still to do] Set up the domain.

-This post itself might seem pretty simplistic.
+For a lot of people, this post itself might seem pretty simplistic.
 It is.
-I'm really just writing this for one person, "Future Robin" -- because he's not as knowledgeable about what's going on here as I am.
+I'm really just writing this for one person, "Future Robin" -- because he's not nearly as knowledgeable about this setup as I am.